fdufnews/SMART_Response_BASIC/Basic cheatsheet.md

 PINMODE pinNum, mode ( 0 = input, 1 = output)
 LOAD (from internal EEPROM)
-SAVE (to internal EEPROM) e.g. use SAVE + to set auto-run on boot flag LOAD "filename", SAVE "filename, DIR, DELETE "filename" if using with external EEPROM.
+SAVE (to internal EEPROM) e.g. use SAVE + to set auto-run on boot flag LOAD "filename", SAVE "filename, DIR, DELETE "filename" if using with external EEPROM or SD card TONE value play a tone at value Hertz until NOTONE NOTONE stop playing a TONE
+MOUNT mount the SD card in order to access the files UNMOUNT unmount the SD card so it can be extracted
 ```

 "Pseudo-identifiers"